CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

 ### Crypt::URandom

-The simplest to use, is [Crypt::URandom](https://metacpan.org/pod/Crypt::URandom).
-It is a lightweight module that reads from a random data source on a variety of systems, using the `/dev/urandom` device or equivalents on other operating systems, including Windows.
+One of the simplest to use is [Crypt::URandom](https://metacpan.org/pod/Crypt::URandom).
+It reads from a random data source on a variety of systems, using the `/dev/urandom` device or equivalents on other operating systems, including Windows.
 Newer versions will also use the `getrandom` or `getentropy` calls on systems that support those calls.